Incentive Experts Weigh in on the Shifting ROI Conversation

-In a podcast conducted by Alex Palmer, Managing Editor at Incentive Magazine, two industry experts agree that we might not always be focusing on the right ROI.
-Melissa Van Dyke, President of the Incentive Research Foundation and Paul Hebert, Director of Solution Architecture at Creative Group explained why the behaviors derived from incentive programs are just as important as the hard number calculations.
+In a podcast conducted by Alex Palmer, Managing Editor at Incentive Magazine, an industry expert agrees that we might not always be focusing on the right ROI.
+Melissa Van Dyke, former President of the Incentive Research Foundation and current Vice President of Design and Insights at Creative Group, explained why the behaviors derived from incentive programs are just as important as the hard number calculations.

 The ROI That Matters

 Sometimes the ROI we think matters most isn’t even the one we’re designing our programs to affect.
 The example Paul provided was a group travel reward to recognize top performers.
 Some clients may look at this to increase sales, but the real return is on retention.
 The channel partners or sales people you rewarded DIDN’T leave — they DIDN’T switch their purchasing to another provider.
 If you’re only measuring the program for an increase in sales, you’d be missing out on other valuable data.

 ROI is simple calculation, but there are so many variables that could impact an incentive program ROI (market, weather, laws/regulations, etc.) that could change the outcome and make it appear like the program missed the mark.
 As much of that should be built into the program design as possible, but the hard numbers only tell part of the story for that moment in time.

 ROI = Incremental Increase in Profit / Cost of Program